AlpacaTunnel/alpaca-tunnel/README.md

 Bugs and Issues
 ----------------

-1. inner app chnoute don't work when the default route has no ip address.
-2. edit secrets on fly may cause restart or 100% CPU usage. better restart after edit the secrets.
+1. edit secrets on fly may cause restart or 100% CPU usage. better restart after edit the secrets.
-3. some other thing may cause 100% CPU usage, don't know the reason yet.
+2. some other thing may cause 100% CPU usage, don't know the reason yet.